gesiscss/YouTubeComments/README.md

-# Methods and Tools for Automatic Sampling and Analysis of YouTube Comments
+# Automatic Sampling and Analysis of YouTube Comments

-This repository contains materials for a research project for the automatic collection and analysis of YouTube comments.
-Specifically, it contains an R script that walks the user through setting up an environment, creating a Google Account and authenticating the local session with the YouTube Application Programming Interface (API), and using the tuber R-package to extract comments.
-Furthermore, we provide a function for parsing comments into a formatted dataframe that makes subsequent analysis of comments easier, requiring minimal datawrangling.
-Furthermore, we provide an interactive Jupyter Notebook examplifying the analysis of text and used emojis which is executable in the browser.

-The goal of this project is to publish a paper on methods and tools for the automatic collection and analysis of YouTube comments.
+This repository contains an R script as well as an interactive Jupyter notebook to demonstrate how to automatically collect, format, and explore YouTube comments, including the emojis they contain.
+The script and notebook showcase the following steps:
+1. Getting access to the YouTube API
+2. Extracting comments for a video
+3. Formatting the comments & extracting emojis
+4. Basic sentiment analysis for text & emojis

 If you use the materials from this repo for your own research, please cite it as: